 • An income review to determine if you are eligible for these programs or for a bankruptcy filing.

 Reducing your debt balance and interest rate requires discipline and planning.
-You’ll need to create a detailed plan to reduce your debt, negotiate with your creditors and stick to the payment plan to do it successfully.
+However, if you can create a detailed plan to reduce your debt, negotiate with your creditors, and stick to a payment plan, you can do it yourself successfully.

 DIY debt relief may not be for everyone, but you can start by contacting your creditors and explaining your circumstances.
 Many credit card companies offer hardship programs and are often willing to waive fees and lower interest rates.